progressivis/progressivis/doc/custom_modules.md

 ### The `SimpleMax.run_step` Method
 The method that performs the main work of a module is:\
 `run_step(self, run_number: int, step_size: int, quantum: float) -> ReturnRunStep`.
 It takes three arguments.
 The first, `run_number`, is an integer provided by the Scheduler.
-Each time the scheduler calls the `run` method of a module, it increments that number.
+Each time it calls the `run` method of a module, it increments that number.
 The `run_number` is a convenient timestamp, typically used to mark an operation performed on a data structure, e.g., to check if something has changed since the last run of `run_step()`.

 The last argument is simply the `quantum`, the maximum duration that the method is allowed to run.
 It is a floating point value specified in seconds (0.5 by default).